| |

 Lankayan Island Resort in Malaysian Borneo

-Slowly surfacing from a deep sleep, I gaze up at the dim outlines of the canopy above us, draped with a white mosquito net.
-A sliver of gray light peeks through the gap in the curtains to my right, the direction of the sunrise.
-I listen to the pre-dawn noises: a chaos of bird calls were probably what woke me, but I never sleep late anyway.
-The low hum of the air conditioner.
-The dominant noise, though, is the slurp of the waves.
-It must be high tide; it sounds like they’re lapping at the stilts supporting our chalet, not the even shushing of waves on a beach that put us to sleep.
+Slowly surfacing from a deep sleep, I gazed up at the dim outlines of the canopy above us, draped with a white mosquito net.
+A sliver of gray light peeked through the gap in the curtains to my right, the direction of the sunrise.
+I listened to the pre-dawn noises: a chaos of bird calls was probably what had woken me – but I never sleep late anyway – the low hum of the air conditioner.
+The dominant noise, though, was the slurp of the waves.
+It must be high tide, I thought; it sounded like they were lapping at the stilts supporting our chalet, not the even shushing of waves on a beach that had put us to sleep.

 An aerial view of the whole of Lankayan Island Dive Resort.
 Photo courtesy of Asia Diving Vacation.